davidcc73/p4-srv6-INT/README.md

 Fork of the project (netgroup/p4-srv6) found at https://github.com/netgroup/p4-srv6 implements SRv6 in Mininet environment where the switches use P4.
 This repository aims to adapt that solution to add INT into it like the implementation on the project (ruimmpires/P4INT_Mininet) found at https://github.com/ruimmpires/P4INT_Mininet

-The used stratum image is a modification of stratrum version: 2022-06-30 built from source by modifying the Dockerfile (see file Dockerfile) adding X11 and scapy to it image compiled with name: davidcc73/ngsdn-tutorial:stratum_bmv2_modified
+The new stratum image is a modification of stratrum version: 2022-06-30 built from source by modifying the Dockerfile (see file Dockerfile) adding X11, pip3 and scapy to it image compiled with name: davidcc73/stratum_bmv2_x11_scapy_pip3

 # IPv6 Segment Routing SRv6  Original README.md<br/>